WarisJaima/NLP-Project/README.md

 ### Mobile responsiveness and UI/UX enhancements.

 ### Add user accounts and save history of essays.
+### Evaluation & Suggestions
+### After generating or submitting an essay, the system will:

+###   Evaluate it based on IELTS band criteria.

+###   Provide targeted suggestions.

+###   Possibly include highlighted feedback (like Grammarly).

+###   The evaluation will help users revise their essay, making it more aligned with task achievement, coherence, vocabulary, and grammar.

 # Web App Structure
 ### The app consists of: